Sneezing in cats

 Causes of sneezing in cats

-Tumours inside the nose will often cause a discharge and sneezing.
+- Growths and tumours – growths inside the nose can cause discharge and sneezing.

 Did you find this page useful?